polyluxus/runxtb.bash/guides/how-to-use-enso.md

    I don't know the reason, but the orca input generated with enso will use the `omp` value for the `%pal` block, so this needs to be set to a reasonable number.
-   I believe (but am not sure at all) that `omp` multiplied by `maxthreads` should not exceed the number of cpu you have available.
+   I believe (but am not sure at all) that `omp` multiplied by `maxthreads` should not exceed the number of CPU you have available.
    I had quite successful runs with `omp: <INT>` (CPU I request) and `maxthreads: 1` in `flags.dat`.
    Submit the script to slurm:
    ```